-When performing the Company's evaluation of goodwill for impairment, if it concludes qualitatively that it is not more likely than not that the fair value of the reporting unit is less than its carrying amount, then the two-step impairment test is not required.
-If the Company is unable to reach this conclusion, then we would perform the two-step impairment test.
-Initially, the fair value of the reporting unit is compared to its carrying amount.
-To the extent the carrying amount of a reporting unit exceeds the fair value of the reporting unit; we are required to perform a second step, as this is an indication that the reporting unit goodwill may be impaired.
-In this step, the Company compares the implied fair value of the reporting unit goodwill with the carrying amount of the reporting unit goodwill and recognize a charge for impairment to the extent the carrying value exceeds the implied fair value.
-The implied fair value of goodwill is determined by allocating the fair value of the reporting unit to all of the assets (recognized and unrecognized) and liabilities of the reporting unit in a manner similar to a purchase price allocation.
-The residual fair value after this allocation is the implied fair value of the reporting unit goodwill.
+When performing the Company's evaluation of goodwill for impairment, if it concludes qualitatively that it is not more likely than not that the fair value of the reporting unit is less than its carrying amount, the Company performs its annual goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
+If the carrying amount exceeds the fair value a goodwill impairment charge would be recorded for the amount by which the reporting unit's carrying amount exceeds its fair value.
 In addition, identifiable intangible assets having indefinite lives are reviewed for impairment on an annual basis using a methodology consistent with that used to evaluate goodwill.